Volkswagen ID.4: Powertrain

-The ID.4 recuperates energy when braking using the service brake pedal, with up to 0.25 g.
+The ID.4 recuperates energy when braking using the service brake pedal, with a deceleration of up to 0.25 g.
 When driving with the gear selector set to “D” mode, if the driver lifts their foot off the accelerator pedal, the vehicle is set to coast along in order to preserve energy, with the motor freely rotating.
 However the vehicle can also be set to “B” mode where it will recuperate instead, again with forces of up to 0.25 g.
-When stronger deceleration is required, the vehicle uses electrically-boosted conventional hydraulic brakes.
+When stronger deceleration is required, the vehicle uses electrically boosted conventional hydraulic brakes via disc brakes at the front and sealed drum brakes at the rear.

 Battery

-The battery consists of a lithium-Ion battery pack which houses 9 battery modules in 10 compartments (Pure) or 12 modules (Pro) containing the individual battery cells (24 per module) in a rectangular aluminium casing which sits in the vehicle's underbody.
+The battery consists of a lithium-Ion battery pack which houses 9 battery modules in 10 compartments (Pure models) or 12 modules (Pro models) with each module containing the individual battery cells (24 per module) in a rectangular aluminium casing which sits in the vehicle's underbody.
 While the smaller battery holds an energy content of 55 kWh, of which 52 kWh are made available to the user, the larger pack comes in at 82/77 kWh.
+A model with a 62 kWh gross, 58 kWh net battery pack was released for the North American market in 2022.
+82 kWh batteries supplied by LG Energy Solution originally had a peak DC fast charging rate of 125 kW, but was increased to 135 kW in an over-the-air update.

 The battery's thermal management system is designed to maintain the battery's temperature around the ideal range of 25 C and utilises liquid cooling.